Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Results

 \subsection{Calibration for the electron column density}

 The sub-linear scaling between $\Sigma_{\rm{H}\alpha, \rm broad}$ and $\dot{\Sigma}_{\rm out}$ identified in \autoref{sec:correlation} suggests that the electron column density ($N_e \equiv n_e H$) may vary systematically with outflow strength, contradicting the standard observational assumption of constant $n_e$ and $H$ across galaxies with varying outflow properties.
-To quantify this variation and provide a practical correction, we invert \autoref{eq: L_alpha} and calculate the electron column density required to reproduce the simulated \halpha\ using the values of $\dot{\Sigma}_\mathrm{out}$ from the simulations at use $|z|=1$ kpc, where the correlation is best.
+To quantify this variation and provide a practical correction, we invert \autoref{eq: L_alpha} and calculate the electron column density required to reproduce the simulated \halpha\ using the values of $\dot{\Sigma}_\mathrm{out}$ from the simulations at $|z|=1$ kpc, where the correlation is best.
 This requires that we adopt a value of $\sigma_\mathrm{broad}$, for which purpose we use the values returned by our fits to the H$\alpha$ wing emission (as reported in \autoref{tab:params}).
+In what follows we do not attempt to infer the physical, area-averaged electron column density of the outflow.
+Instead, we define an effective (or required) electron column density: the value that must be adopted in the \halpha\ estimator (\autoref{eq: L_alpha}) to reproduce the simulation-measured outflow rate at a given height.
+This effective $N_e$ implicitly accounts for the unresolved density inhomogeneity (e.g. clumping and multiphase structure) that enters recombination emission through its density weighting, and therefore should not be interpreted as a direct estimate of the true electron column \citep[cf.,][]{jennings25}.

-\autoref{fig:Ne} show the value of $N_e$ required to obtain the correct outflow rate at $|z| = 1$ kpc as a function of the broad component surface brightness $\Sigma_{\rm{H}\alpha, \rm broad}$.
+\autoref{fig:Ne} shows the value of effective $N_e$ required to obtain the correct outflow rate at $|z| = 1$ kpc as a function of the broad component surface brightness $\Sigma_{\rm{H}\alpha, \rm broad}$.
 However, the results are qualitatively similar for any height $\lesssim 2$ kpc.
 The relationship exhibits a tight correlation with a Pearson coefficient $r_{\rm P} = 0.88$, and an OLS fit to the data gives a relation

 with